Kalaupapa, Hawaii: Geography

 The Kalaupapa Peninsula remains one of the most remote locations in Hawaii due to unique volcanic and geologic activity over millions of years.
-Molokai’s famous sea cliffs are responsible for this and are among the highest in the world at three thousand feet above sea level.
+Specifically, Molokai's famous sea cliffs, which reach up to three thousand feet above sea level and are among the tallest in the world, are most responsible for restricting access.
 Geologists thought that these cliffs were carved by wind and water erosion, but it is now believed that they formed after a third of the northern portion of the island collapsed into the sea.
 The offshore islands—'Ōkala, Mōkapu, and Huelo—support this theory, housing original plant species found on Molokai over two thousand years ago such as the rare native loulu palm.
-Mokapu also hosts a remnant population of Emoia impar, the dark-bellied copper-striped skink, which was introduced to Hawaii more recently.
+Mōkapu also hosts a remnant population of Emoia impar, the dark-bellied copper-striped skink, which was introduced to Hawaii more recently.

-Around 230,000–300,000 years ago, an offshore shield volcano named Pu’u’uao erupted from the sea floor.
+Around 230,000–300,000 years ago, an offshore shield volcano named Pu'u'uao erupted from the sea floor.
 The extremely hot and fast flowing pāhoehoe lava created a flat triangle of land which eventually cooled and connected to the main part of the island.
-Kalaupapa translated means “the flat plain”.

-Central to the challenging conditions under which residents survived on the peninsula was the scarcity of freshwater and its preservation.
+Among residents' most pressing challenges to survival were the scarcity and preservation of freshwater.
 An interest in the Kalaupapa coastal aquifer was captured by conflicting early accounts of visitors Jules Remy (1893) and Nakuino (1878) who described Kauhako Crater lake, a central geomorphic feature of the Kalaupapa peninsula as containing salt or freshwater, respectively.
-Kauhako lake, a freshwater resource during certain times in Kalaupapa’s history, is approximately 248 m deep, dimensions, which give it the largest depth-to-area ratio for any lake on earth.
+Kauhako lake, a freshwater resource during certain times in Kalaupapa's history, has largest depth-to-area ratio for any lake on earth.
 The lake has a weak tidal connection to the ocean and the Kalaupapa peninsula is underlain by only a thin freshwater lens.